kellihsf/shiny-octo-pancake/README.md

 buy large bag to put all of the money in
  - note: is that from BBT? ^
  - i think so. i don't recall
-i'd like to test some things. not gonna work. hey
+i'd like to test some things. not gonna work.